 In Dan Brown's Angels and Demons, Robert Langdon mentions that a dollar bill has the motto "Novus Ordo Seclorum" printed on it, which he translates as "New Secular Order."
 But "Seclorum" means "of the ages."
 You would think Langdon, a Harvard professor who specializes in religious symbology, would have a high school level understanding of Latin - no, wait, they don't teach Latin in American high schools much anymore - but more understanding than that.
 He didn't even pick the popular, less egregious mistranslation "New World Order."

-The whole plot of the Da Vinci Code is this.
 Many saints have had kids.
-Miriam of Magda having them wouldn't be a big deal.
-All the genetic testing in the world of her remains against the living descendants wouldn't reveal who the dad was.
-And since many people believe she was a prostitute, which was acknowledged in the book, all the church would have to do in regards to any accusations of Yeshua being the father would be to say, 'Yeah, sure.
-Find his remains, prove they're his, and then, test them against the descendants.
-Until then, we honour her, her descendants are blessed to come from such a woman, but the dad was likely a john.'
+Mary Magdalene having them wouldn't be a big deal.
+All the genetic testing in the world of her remains (assuming you can identify them) against the living descendants wouldn't reveal who the dad was.
+And since many people believe she was a prostitute, which was acknowledged in the book, all the church would have to do in regards to any accusations of Jesus being the father would be to say, 'Yeah, sure.
+Find His remains, prove they're His, and then, test them against the descendants.
+Until then, we honor her, her descendants are blessed to come from such a woman, but the dad was likely a john.'
+And even if Jesus did have children, that wouldn't necessarily make them anything special.
+As one article on the book pointed out, by now much of the entire world would be descended from him.

 There's an argument that Twain was tryingto be boring to symbolize how, after slavery officially ended, the struggle for true freedom just dragged on and on.
 Decide for yourself whether that's brilliant or stupid.